Plastic is made from fossil fuels and greatly contributes to pollution worldwide.

 All the plastic waste we produce ends up somewhere, be that the street, the landfill or the ocean.
-DW examines the growing problem of plastic pollution.
+Disposable plastic, in particular, has come under scrutiny by many countries, with some mulling or having enforced bans on plastic bags or straws.
+This page collates DW content on plastic pollution.

 In many parts of the world, take-back schemes offer more than just a litter-free environment — they offer an income to those who need it.
 In the absence of any local recycling system, residents of Shakas Head, South Africa partake in an initiative that rewards them for collecting discarded plastic bottles.